How Clients Apply ‘Carrot And Stick Policy’ To Induce Freelancer Excellence

 The client will make you do a lot of hard work with a promise of good reward for excellence.
 It thus takes me to the history of most ‘Freelancers.’
 A lot of freelancers who are rated highly in a particular ‘niche‘ learnt their skills at work.
 They are self taught.
 They started as beginners with meagre pay.

 Those who were lucky to meet the best clients while at their early stages of Freelancing grew to become highly on demand.
 The best clients in this case can turn anything to Gold.
 They create different ‘Carrots‘ to pull the freelancer to deliver their best within their set budget.

 Here are few rewards used by clients that can be referred to as Carrots in the stick.
 It can either make you great as a Freelancer or blind you if you don’t have a vision of what you want to achieve in your career.

 Bonuses After Completion of A Contract

 Do you offer extra revisions on a video or design(s)?
 Did you work for extra hours without billing the client?
-While such extra miles you take is often treated as a gift to the client, it should also be looked at in a business perspective.
+While such extra miles that you take is often treated as a gift to the client, it should also be looked at in a business perspective.

-More Work For You
+Promise For More Work